 Welcome to the cancel/renew scorecard for Law & Order: Hate Crimes TV show.

 This is the most up-to-date place to find out whether Law & Order: Hate Crimes is cancelled or renewed.
 Is there Law & Order: Hate Crimes Season 2?
+Will there be a Season 2 of Law & Order: Hate Crimes?
 Get the latest Law & Order: Hate Crimes cancellation/renewal status below.

 Law & Order: Hate Crimes Series Information: